isc-projects/bind9/doc/notes/notes-current.rst

 - Updating contents of an RPZ zone which contained names spelled using varying letter case could cause some processing rules in that RPZ zone to be erroneously ignored.
 [GL #2169]

+- `named` would report invalid memory size when running in an environment that doesn't properly report number of available memory pages or pagesize.
+  [GL #2166]